-All outstanding shares of our Series A Redeemable Convertible Preferred Stock, or Series A Preferred Stock, and all outstanding convertible notes issued in 2012 and convertible into shares of Series A Preferred Stock, or the 2014 convertible notes, will convert into shares of our common stock upon completion of the offering contemplated by this prospectus.
-All outstanding convertible notes issued in 2015, or the 2015 convertible notes, are convertible at the election of the holder into up to 1,875,000 shares of Series A Preferred Stock, which Series A Preferred Stock will convert into common stock upon completion of the offering contemplated by this prospectus.
-The number of shares of our common stock to be outstanding after this offering is based on 7,868,042 shares of our common stock outstanding as of December 31, 2014, on an as-converted basis, assuming conversion of all of our outstanding Series A Preferred Stock, 2014 convertible notes, and 2015 convertible notes, plus common stock acquired upon the exercise of stock options in 2015 to date, but excluding:
+All outstanding shares of our Series A Redeemable Convertible Preferred Stock, or Series A Preferred Stock, and all outstanding convertible notes issued in 2014 and convertible into shares of Series A Preferred Stock, or the 2014 convertible notes, will convert into shares of common stock upon completion of the offering contemplated by this prospectus.
+The number of shares of our common stock to be outstanding after this offering is based on 5,993,042 shares of our common stock outstanding as of December 31, 2014, on an as-converted basis, assuming conversion of all of our outstanding Series A Preferred Stock and 2014 convertible notes, but excluding:

-- 1,230,772 shares of common stock issuable upon the exercise of stock options outstanding as of December 31, 2014 at a weighted-average exercise price of \$0.78 per share; - 217,019 shares of common stock reserved for future issuance under our 2008 Stock Option and Restricted Stock Plan, as amended, or the 2008 Plan; - 258,605 shares of common stock issuable upon the exercise of outstanding warrants to purchase our common stock; and - warrants to purchase 185,250 shares (or 213,038 shares in the event that the underwriters' over-allotment option is exercised in full) of common stock to be issued to the underwriters in connection with this offering.
+- 1,230,772 shares of common stock issuable upon the exercise of stock options outstanding as of December 31, 2014 at a weighted-average exercise price of \$0.78 per share; - 217,019 shares of common stock reserved for future issuance under our 2008 Stock Option and Restricted Stock Plan, as amended, or the 2008 Plan; - up to 1,875,000 shares of common stock reserved for future issuance upon the conversion of our 2015 convertible notes (assuming that the holders of the 2015 convertible notes convert all such notes into shares of Series A Preferred Stock at a rate of 1.25 shares per \$1.00 of outstanding principal amount, and such shares of Series A Preferred Stock are converted into common stock upon completion of this offering); - · 258,605 shares of common stock issuable upon the exercise of outstanding warrants to purchase our common stock; and - warrants to purchase shares (or shares in the event that the underwriters' overallotment option is exercised in full) of common stock to be issued to the underwriters in connection with this offering.